mafintosh/sorted-intersect-stream/README.md

 no more intersections
 ```

-When the intersection ends the two input streams will be destroyed (to disable this set `intersection.autoDestroy = false`).
+When the intersection ends the two input streams will be destroyed.
+Set`intersection.autoDestroy = false` to disable this.

 ## Streaming objects